kierananthonypenrice/PlayVN/README.md

 ### Step 3:
 Download the latest version of noble engine.
-https://github.com/NobleRobot/NobleEngine
+PlayVN has now been updated to run happily with the latest version of Noble Engine as of 17/12/2023. https://github.com/NobleRobot/NobleEngine